Meet Our Graduates | Andrew

 In November 2019, Walker Filtration Ltd welcomed Andrew Leather as a Graduate Engineer, having graduated from University of Sunderland with a Bachelor’s degree in Mechanical Engineering.

-We caught up with Andrew Leather, to learn about his experience on the scheme so far.
+We caught up with Andrew to find out about his first year in the Graduate Scheme.

-Finally, what is the best thing about working at Walker Filtration?
+Finally, what is your favourite thing about working at Walker Filtration?